wlayzz/RopstenCtf/README.md

 ![](./assets/cmd_wallet_help.png)

 ### Import the provider key
-Now import the api key generate by infura, by running:
+Now import the project-id from infura, by running:

     ./RopstenCtf.py wallet --provider-key project-id-from-infura
 ### Setup your wallet
 #### Generate a new wallet
+    ./RopstenCtf.py wallet --generate
 If you want to import the generated private key in metamask follow the documentation [here](https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-Account#h_01G01W07NV7Q94M7P1EBD5BYM4).

-    ./RopstenCtf.py wallet --generate

 #### Or import an existing wallet
-If you want to import an existing private key, run the following:
+If you want to import an existing wallet with private key, run the following:

     ./RopstenCtf.py wallet --import-key your-private-key